 Honeymooners

 Sri Lanka has all the right vibes for a romantic honeymoon escape.
 It is the best place to destress and unwind after the hectic wedding festivities.
 With swaying palms, serene sea views, and stellar sunsets setting the mood, Sri Lanka is sure to be that destination close to your heart when you think about lovely moments with your beloved.
 Bentota is one of the best honeymoon places in Sri Lanka that offers some of the most beautiful resorts and spa properties overlooking the tranquil ocean.
-Likewise, you get ample options to explore the outdoors in unique ways – be it sipping Ceylon tea in a colonial era tea plantation, a serene countryside train ride or spotting elephants.
+Likewise, you have ample options to explore the outdoors in unique ways – be it sipping Ceylon tea in a colonial era tea plantation, a serene countryside train ride or spotting elephants.

-January to March on the west coast is perfect for spending lazy days on sun-kissed beach shores, exploring ancient frescoes and panoramic views of Sigiriya Fortress, visiting Kandy, the hill country of Ella and Nuwara Eliya and enjoying the city sights and food scene at Colombo.
-If you are a water-enthusiastic couple, plan a trip around November or December to Unawatuna for snorkelling and Mirissa for whale watching.
+January to March on the west coast is perfect for spending lazy days on sun-kissed beach shores, exploring ancient frescoes and panoramic views of Sigiriya Fortress, visiting Kandy, the hill country of Ella and Nuwara Eliya, and enjoying the city sights and food scene at Colombo.
+If you are a water-enthusiastic couple, consider planning a trip around November or December to Unawatuna for snorkelling and Mirissa for whale watching.
 December brings in the cheer of Christmas festivities and New Year crowds, so if you plan to ring in the New Year during your honeymoon holiday, then book your travel reservations well in advance.

 A Month-to-Month Guide to Visiting Sri Lanka